MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/openfaas.md

 ms.reviewer: scooley
 ---

-# Using OpenFaaS on AKS on Azure Stack HCI
+# Using OpenFaaS on AKS on Azure Stack HCI and Windows Server

 [OpenFaaS][open-faas] is a framework for building serverless functions through the use of containers.
 As an open source project, it has gained large-scale adoption within the community.
-This document details installing and using OpenFaas on Kubernetes cluster running on AKS on Azure Stack HCI.
+This document details installing and using OpenFaas on Kubernetes cluster running on AKS on Azure Stack HCI and Windows Server.

 ## Prerequisites

 In order to complete the steps within this article, you need the following.

 * Basic understanding of Kubernetes.
-* An [AKS on Azure Stack HCI cluster](./setup.md) with at least one Linux worker node that's up and running.
+* An [AKS on Azure Stack HCI and Windows Server cluster](./setup.md) with at least one Linux worker node that's up and running.
-* You have configured your local `kubectl` environment to point to your AKS on Azure Stack HCI cluster.
+* You have configured your local `kubectl` environment to point to your AKS on Azure Stack HCI and Windows Server cluster.
 You can use the [Get-AksHciCredential](./reference/ps/get-akshcicredential.md) PowerShell command to access your cluster using `kubectl`.
 * [Helm v3](https://helm.sh/docs/intro/install/) command line and prerequisites installed.
 * [Azure CLI](/cli/azure/install-azure-cli) can also be used to run commands, if you prefer this to PowerShell.
 * Git command-line tools installed on your system